Regent University Launches All-Online Bookstore

 Watch the YouTube tutorial for tips on navigating the new site.

-The online bookstore stems from a partnership with MBS Direct, Regent’s new course material provider.
+The online bookstore stems from a partnership with BNC Services (formerly MBS Direct), Regent’s new course material provider.
 With the shift toward online education, Regent’s online store will match the growing rate of online students, giving them easier access to purchasing or renting their course materials.

 “Our enrollment is increasing dramatically,” said Carolyn Hughes, executive director of Student Services.
 “The new Blackboard Store is better equipped to meet the needs of our growing student population and the increasing numbers of programs and classes being offered.”